-Active Challenges
+Open Challenges

 CODECO Data Generator #1

-UPRC invites participants to take part in the CODECO Validation and Experimentation Challenge, focused on enhancing synthetic data generation for CRD (Common Resource Description) models.
+UPRC invites participants to take part in the CODECO Experimentation and Validation Challenge, focused on enhancing synthetic data generation for CRD (Common Resource Description) models.
 Participants will work with version 1 of the Synthetic Data Generator (SDG v1) in combination with the main version of the Data Generator.
 The objective is to develop an improved version that integrates the synthetic data generation capabilities of SDG v1 with the real CODECO CRDs provided by the main Data Generator.
 The goal is to produce synthetic data that accurately mirrors the structure and content of real CODECO CRDs.
 Participants are expected to submit a comprehensive set of results, including validation metrics and supporting evidence, demonstrating the fidelity and effectiveness of the enhanced synthetic data generation process.

 CODECO Data Generator #2

-In this challenge, participants are invited to explore, install, and rigorously evaluate the CODECO Data Generator alongside other comparable workload data generation tools.
+In this challenge, participants are invited by UPRC to explore, install, and rigorously evaluate the CODECO Data Generator alongside other comparable workload data generation tools.
 The objective is to perform a detailed, hands-on comparison that highlights the strengths, weaknesses, and limitations of each tool.
 Through this process, participants will contribute valuable insights into the performance and capabilities of CODECO within real-world or simulated environments.

 CODECO Secure Connectivity